 If you’re creating both a Rift and Gear VR application, you can move the Gear VR application into the Rift application’s App Grouping.
 Then, copy the OSIG files for the Gear VR devices you are testing to

 The Unity Social Starter example scene demonstrates using Oculus Avatars together with Oculus Platform features such as invites, peer-to-peer networking, and VoIP.
 The sample scene Please see the Unity Social Example page for details.

 VRHoops uses Matchmaking (Quickmatch) and Peer-to-Peer Networking to create a cross-platform ball shooting game.
 Quickmatch is used to find other players for a match and P2P is used to synchronize player state such as movement of the balls.
 Also, VRHoops also includes Leaderboards to track player scores and Achievements to track how many times a player has won.

 Please see the readme file included with VRHoops for information on how to configure Matchmaking, Achievements, and Leaderboards in the sample app.

 VRBoardGame demonstrates the use of Commerce (IAP) and skill-based Matchmaking.
-VRBoardGame is a simple two player game set on a on a 3x3 grid with two pieces and a special 'power-piece' that can be aquired with an in-app purchase through the Oculus Store.
-After an online match is completed, the ranking is sent to the matchmaking service so future match selections will take the user's skill level into account.
+VRBoardGame is a simple two player game set on a 3x3 grid with two pieces and a special ‘power-piece’ that can be acquired with an in-app purchase through the Oculus Store.
+After an online match is completed, the ranking is sent to the matchmaking service so future match selections will take the user’s skill level into account.

 The CloudStorageExample demonstrates how to use Cloud Storage to save game information.